 Each effect abstraction has several control parameters that can be changed in real-time to affect the processing output.
 By double-clicking on an instance of a specific abstraction, a window will be opened that can be used as a control interface for the effect.
 It uses standard Max/MSP interface items, such as number boxes and drop down menus, to provide the user with basic abilities to affect the processing output.
-Within the interface, effort has been made to place similar parameters next to each other and in common locations between the different interfaces.
+Within the interface, effort has been made to place similar parameters next to each other and in common locations between the different abstraction interfaces.
 This should help the user quickly become familiar with the interface elements in a single abstraction and translate that knowledge easily to the other abstractions.

 In addition to the provided interface, the abstractions offer a fairly simple method for creating custom interfaces and control mechanisms.
 The rightmost inlet and outlet are used to manage changes in the numerous control parameters through messages exchanged with the parent patch.
 All changes to the control parameters are output from the outlet in a consistent message format with the name of the parameter followed by its new value.
 For example, if a message were output reading "pitch_mult 1.2" would mean that the pitch multiplier had been changed to a value of 1.2.
 Similar messages can also be sent to the corresponding inlet in order to change the parameter setting.
-Again in the previous example, if a message were sent reading "pitch_mult 1.0" to the rightmost inlet it would change the value for the pitch multiplier to 1.0.
-Using the 'route' and 'prepend' objects from the standard Max distribution, it is quite simple to create a custom interface that communicates with the abstraction.
-It is important to note that changes made through the inlet are also echoed to the rightmost outlet and so the user must protect against creating infinite loops when creating custom interfaces.
+As with the previous example, if a message were sent reading "pitch_mult 1.0" to the rightmost inlet it would change the value for the pitch multiplier to 1.0.
+Using the 'route' and 'prepend' objects from the standard Max distribution, it is quite simple to create a custom interface that communicates with the abstraction (figure 3).
+It is important to note that changes sent to the rightmost inlet are also echoed to the rightmost outlet.
+Because of this, the user must protect against infinite loops when creating custom interfaces.

 Any additional outlet found on a given abstraction is used to output a granular signal for either playback or further processing.
 Most of the abstractions produce only a single, mono signal.
-All abstractions accept only mono signals as input, either in as single connection for the streaming buffer effects or a mono sound file for the static buffer effects.
+All abstractions accept only mono signals as input, either as single connection for the streaming buffer effects or a mono sound file for the static buffer effects.
 A few of the effect abstractions produce stereo output and one type produces eight individual streams at varied phases.
+In order to help manage processor load, all signal outlets from these abstractions have a 'pass~' object placed before their last connection.
+Those familiar with Max/MSP will know that this allows the abstractions to work with a standard 'mute~' object in halting their processing without producing unwanted noise in the audio output.

 The names of these abstractions and a brief description of their processing effect follows.
-Included in the descriptions are any reference to readings on the specific type of granular synthesis used and the processor load of the abstraction.
+Included in the descriptions are any references on the specific type of granular processing used and the processor load of the abstraction.
 Processor utilization was monitored using the DSP status window in Max/MSP running on an iBook G3 clocked at 500 MHz.
 A change in the control parameters can affect the amount of processing the abstraction uses and so the figures stated here are only approximates using mostly default settings.

 gran.ASstream.file~ & gran.ASstream.live~ (5-6% CPU utilization) - These are perhaps the simplest of the abstractions.
 Using their respective form of sampling input, both produce a single stream of grains based on the concept of asynchronous granular synthesis (Roads 1991).
-These abstractions use very little processor time but also have minimal control parameters affecting the sound.
+These abstractions have very little processor load but also have minimal control parameters affecting the sound.